 Our team developed a program that would enable the club to implement smart technological solutions and catalyze internal change so that the organization can utilize the technology and contribute with its own innovation.

-In order to successfully manage the process, betahausX created a comprehensive roadmap of discussions, meetings and ecosystem sourcing that will enable Werder Bremen’s executives and managers to understand the transformational dynamic ahead of discovering technological solutions.
+In order to successfully manage the process, betahausX created a comprehensive roadmap of discussions, meetings and ecosystem sourcing which will enable Werder Bremen’s executives and managers to understand the transformational dynamic ahead of discovering technological solutions.

 We organized a full day of meetings where board members and senior managers gathered insights from experts in organizational/corporate innovation and tech innovators and entrepreneurs with inside knowledge of the AI ecosystem.
 Several startups presented their products and solutions and how these can become ingrained in the context of sports management.